bySabi/eslint-config-standard-deviation/README.md

 * [eslint-config-standard-react](https://github.com/feross/eslint-config-standard-react)

 ## What is different from `standard` eslint-config ?
-[standard][standard] shared eslint-config rules are almost fine but we don´t like been force to ...
+[standard][standard] shared eslint-config rules are almost fine but we do not like to force us to ...
 * not use semicolon `;`
 * put space before function parens `function foo ()`